Mr Jahangir Ahmed

 Snoring and obstructive sleep apnoea surgery

-CPAP intolerance and advanced CPAP-alternative treatment pathways
+CPAP intolerance and advanced alternative treatment pathways

 Inspire and Genio hypoglossal nerve stimulation implants